pietmau/RedditDemo/README.md

 - use encrypted share dpreferences
 - unify dimens tokens!!!
 - remove loading in main screen when error!!!!!!!!!!!!!!!!
+- celan TOML of unused and wihtoyt version liobs!!!

 # Some unit tests are in: